-Eaton Vance is the Fund's investment adviser and administrator.
-Prior to March 1, 2021, Eaton Vance was a wholly-owned subsidiary of Eaton Vance Corp. ("EVC").
-On March 1, 2021, Morgan Stanley acquired EVC (the "Transaction") and Eaton Vance became an indirect, wholly-owned subsidiary of Morgan Stanley.
-As of December 31, 2021, Morgan Stanley's asset management operations had aggregate assets under management of approximately \$1.6 trillion.
+The Fund's investment adviser is Eaton Vance Management ("Eaton Vance" or the "Adviser").
+Prior to March 1, 2021, Eaton Vance was a wholly owned subsidiary of Eaton Vance Corp. ("EVC").
+On March 1, 2021, Morgan Stanley acquired EVC (the "Transaction") and Eaton Vance became an indirect, wholly owned subsidiary of Morgan Stanley.